 ”Raging waves of the sea, foaming out their own shame; WANDERING STARS, to whom is reserved the blackness of darkness for ever” (Jude 13)

-”Wandering” derives from the Greek word πλανήτης (planétés, Strong’s 4107), and is only used in the Bible in Jude 1:13, where we can read about wandering stars.
-About this word we can read in Biblehub that it derives from the verb πλανάω (Strong’s 4105) with the meaning of leading astray, deceive, wander or cause to wander.
-It can signify a star that is wandering (a planet), and in a figurative sense it could mean a false teacher exploiting other aimless people leading them to go astray.
+”Wandering” derives from the Greek noun πλανήτης (planétés, Strong’s 4107), and is only used in the Bible in Jude 1:13, where we can read about wandering stars.
+About this word we can read in Biblehub that it derives from the verb πλανάω (planáo, Strong’s 4105) with the meaning of go astray, deceive, get off course, wander or cause to wander.
+This verb is used 39 times in the KJV.
+It can be used to signify a star that is wandering (a planet), and in a figurative sense it could mean a false teacher exploiting other aimless people leading them to go astray.
+This verb is also used to describe the Israelites’ wandering around in the desert during the Exodus.

-This is naturally where the English word ”planet” is taken from, and is a word which we can also recognize in numerous other languages (with minor differences in spelling).
+This is where the English word ”planet” is coming from, and it is a word which we can also recognize in numerous other languages (with minor differences in spelling).

 Many have asked why planets are not mentioned in the Bible, but only the earth, the sun and the moon.
 Should they not get a mention?
-If the planets are included in ”stars” they are already mentioned.
-The Bible seems to refer to the planets as wandering stars in Jude 13.
-Most stars are not wandering at all but are fixed in their proper places (many of them existing in certain star constellations which can be seen throughout the earth), but certain stars are considered to be wandering.
+If the planets are in fact ”stars” they are already mentioned.
+The Bible seems to refer to the planets (what we today understand as planets) as wandering stars in Jude 13, in contrast to the other stars in the sky.
+Most stars are not wandering at all but are fixed in their proper places – many of them belong in certain star constellations which can be seen from earth – yet certain stars are considered to be wandering.
+The planets/the wandering stars are seven in number just like our weekdays: Mercury, Venus, Mars, Jupiter, Saturn, Uranus, and Neptune.
+They are all tied to various gods in ancient times.

 Amos 5:8 Seek him that maketh the seven stars and Orion, and turneth the shadow of death into the morning, and maketh the day dark with night: that calleth for the waters of the sea, and poureth them out upon the face of the earth: The Lord is his name: